-Understanding the Cárcamo Museum means taking a second look at the fountains at the end of the Chapultepec Aqueduct, at Salto del Agua, or perhaps even more clearly at the end of the Guadalupe Aqueduct in the Parque del Mestizaje/Gustavo A. Madero Park.
+Understanding the Cárcamo Museum means taking a second look at the fountains at the end of the Chapultepec Aqueduct near the Chapultepec Metro, at Salto del Agua, or perhaps even more clearly at the end of the Guadalupe Aqueduct in the Parque del Mestizaje/Gustavo A. Madero Park.
 For this structure once fulfilled a similar function, albeit for a different and much bigger 20th century system of providing water from the Lerma River system to the city’s west.

 Often referred to as the Cárcamo de Lerma or the Cárcamo de Dolores, what is today the museum is the culmination of some nine years of work by engineers, Eduardo Molina Arévalo and Guillermo Torres.
 The building that provided the capstone to the water system was designed by architect Ricardo Rivas.